marshreddy/docs/tapi/default.md

 ### Lines

-A grouping together of routes marketed to passengers as a single section of the transit network.
+A grouping together of routes marketed to passengers as a single section of the transport network.

 #### Line response model